SocialDinnerApp/Website/README.md

     - Insights page (offers possibility to gain insights into released events via multiple charts)
     - MyEvents page (offers possibility to see all events and filter for them)
     - MyEvents Details page (offers possibility to see descriptive details and insights via charts of a specific event)
+    - Profilepage (where user can see his personal information)
+    - Profilepage_edit (which updates the information of the user in the backend)
+    - EventCard (Clean way to show the user the key information)
     - Responsive Navigation bar
 - Dived into and worked a lot with the following svelte features
     - svelte store (to have a proper State-Management for storing centralised variables)